Managing wildlife and its habitat for current and future generations

 Only 30 years ago, Pennsylvania had a mere three bald eagle nests left in the entire state.
 Today, Pennsylvania boasts more than 250 nests including this one near Pittsburgh.
 Click here to view a 20-minute documentary about bald eagle restoration in Pennsylvania and learn bald eagle fast facts, identification tips, nest viewing etiquette and more.

-This camera provides a way for us to view the nest without stressing the birds.
+This camera was installed to provide a way for us to view the nest without stressing the birds.
 Federal mandates prohibit anyone from approaching within 660 feet of any bald eagle nest from January 15 until young eagles fledge.
 It is important to note that nature includes all creatures not just the eagles and eggs showcased through this camera.
 The Game Commission's mission is to manage Pennsylvania's wild birds, mammals and their habitats for current and future generations.
 Although we hope to watch three young eagles fledge from this nest, we advocate for all native wildlife and therefore will not take measures to prevent another animal (such as the raccoon that made an attempt at the eggs) from conducting its natural behavior.
 Despite predation and other nest failures, the bald eagle population is increasing at a rate of 10 to 15 percent each year.

 This glimpse into the lives of Pennsylvania bald eagles is brought to you by the generous contributions of the Pennsylvania Game Commission, Pix Controller, Verizon, Interstate Battery, Sierra Wireless, Digi, and WildEarth.
-During periods of extreme cold the camera will be turned off temporarily to protect the equipment.
-If you are having trouble viewing this player, please try this alternate player.